DominicSimpson/wordletest/README.md

 ## The Code

 I set up the lettersquares and keyboard in the HTML (I could've used the QWERTY system, as the *NYT* version does, but settled on an alphabetic keyboard).
 Each keyboard letter is stored in the same variable, keys, first of all.
-An iteration through the
+An iteration through the key variable gets the individual letter, plus discerns if the user has pressed Enter or Delete, both of which trigger appropriate functions.

 ---